VaskoVasilevv/VaskoVasilevv/README.md

 ### Hi there.

 ### I'm Vasil, currently a second year student at SoftUni and aspiring software developer.
+### Thi is my web project - https://guarded-ridge-39495.herokuapp.com

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other people
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: